n1rjal/postman-to-typescript/readme.md

 ## Warning

 Note that this project is still in beta stage and might return files with undefined in it every here and there.
 So feel free to create issues and contribute the project as necessary

-## Contributing

-Feel free to contribute to the project

-1. Add support for nested json response
-2. Add support for form data types
-3. Add support for remote postman json via URL
-4. Add support for command line arguments